DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowDropInsideItem.md

 Allows users to drop a row inside another row.

 ---
 This option allows users to drop rows only in the UI.
 You should also handle drag and drop in code.
-Implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to allow users to drop rows inside a single component.
+If users drop rows inside a single component, implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler.

-Refer to the [group]({basewidgetpath}/Configuration/rowDragging/#group) topic to see how to configure cross-component drag and drop.
+To configure drag and drop between components, follow the instructions from the [group]({basewidgetpath}/Configuration/rowDragging/#group) topic.

 #####See Also#####
 - [allowReordering]({basewidgetpath}/Configuration/#allowReordering)